Limits of saturated ideals: Introduction

 which form a flat family over the affine line with parameter $t$.
 The ideal $I(\Gamma_t|_{t=\lambda})$ contains a linear form exactly when $\lambda = 0$, so if the family $S[t]/I(\Gamma_t)$ existed, it had to be \emph{lower} semi-continuous in degree one; an absurd.
 What happens instead is that as $\Gamma_t$ converges towards $\Gamma_0$, the family of ideals $I(\Gamma_t|_{t=\lambda})$ converges degreewise to a \emph{nonsaturated} ideal

 For a homogeneous ideal $I$ we say that it is \emph{a limit of saturated ideals} or \emph{saturable} if there is a family of saturated ideals that converges to $I$.
 Hence $I(\Gamma_0)'$ above is saturable, yet not saturated.
 In this article we tackle the following. \begin{problem} Given a homogeneous ideal, decide whether it is saturable. \end{problem} There are numerical obstructions to being saturable: an ideal has to have an admissible Hilbert function.
 In the case of a standard graded polynomial ring such functions are classified by Macaulay~\cite[\S4.2]{BrunsHerzog}.
-In general we will consider only ideals having admissible Hilbert functions.
+However, once the Hilbert function is admissible, there are no general criteria for verifying whether an ideal is saturable.
+We give such criteria below, using deformation theory.